 Antimicrobials

-A clean environment is critical for creating the ideal bedside cart, so choosing the cleanest cart is essential.
-For an added layer of protection, Metro carts with Microban antimicrobials continuously inhibit the growth of microorganisms like bacteria, mold, and mildew.
+A clean environment is critical for creating the ideal bedside hospital cart, so choosing the cleanest option is essential.
+For an added layer of protection, Metro carts with Microban antimicrobial protection helps keep the product cleaner between routine cleanings.

 Casters

-Proper medical-grade casters are imperative to allow the carts swift movement throughout the facility.
-To keep carts from moving while bedside, casters should also have breaks.
+Proper medical-grade casters are imperative to allow the carts to move swiftly throughout the facility.
+To keep carts from moving while bedside, the casters should also have breaks.
+With Metro carts, you can customize your product with a variety of casters to meet your needs.

 2) Footprint

-Knowing what you need your cart to accomplish when it comes to space.
+Your cart needs to function properly and to do so, everything must fit on it.
+Therefore, knowing what you need your cart to accomplish when it comes to space is important.
 Larger carts offer more space to work, so they would be best for facilities that require extra workstations.
-For facilities with limited space, a small footprint is best.
+For facilities with limited space, however, a small footprint is best.

-Proper medical-grade casters for when a cart needs to be moved from the bedside are important.
-When the cart is in place casters should also have well-functioning locks to stabilize the cart to provide a stationary workstation.
+Proper medical-grade casters are important when a cart needs to be moved from the bedside.
+When the cart is in place, casters should also have well-functioning locks to stabilize the cart to provide a stationary workstation.

 3) Configurable